ami-iit/lie-group-controllers/README.md

 ## Some theory behind the library

-The aim of the library is to contain same controllers designed in lie groups.
+The aim of the library is to contain some controllers designed in lie groups.
 The library depends only on `Eigen` and [`manif`](https://github.com/artivis/manif).

 All the controllers defined in `lie-group-controllers` have in common that they inherit from a templated base class ([CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)).
 It allows one to write generic code abstracting the controller details.
 This follows the structure of `manif` and `Eigen`.